fastforwardlabs/convnetplayground/README.md

 These images are chosen deliberately with conceptual overlaps (several car brands, similar colors across classes) to highlight how various models perform in correctly representing similarity.

+#### Fashion200
+Fashion200 is a collection of 200 images (10 categories) of real fashion models from the<a href="https://www.kaggle.com/paramaggarwal/fashion-product-images-dataset"> Kaggle Fashion Product Images Dataset</a> .
+Images have a max width of 300px.
+Categories include flipflops, menjeans, menshirt, mentshirt, sandals, sportshoe, womenheels, womenjeans, womenshirt, womentshirt.
+Again, concept overlaps exists to allow the user interactively explore how well various models correctly represent and distinguish each class.

 #### TinyImagenet200
 This dataset contains 64px * 64px images and is a subset (200) of the
     <a href="https://tiny-imagenet.herokuapp.com/" target="_blank" rel="noopener noreferrer" > Tiny Imagenet Visual Recognition Challenge dataset.</a>